CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   url: /products/new: Shows a form to create a product that should have the attributes above.
 2. Create Action
   url: /products: Handles creating a product based on the form submitted in the new page.

+# [Lab] Amazon: Show and Index

+Implement the following actions for your Amazon application:
+1. Show Action
+    url: /products/:id: Displays detail product information for a product having an id of :id.
+2. Index Action
+    url: /products: Displays the titles of all products in the database as links to their respective show pages.
+3. Update the create action to redirect to the created product's show page upon successful creation.

+Bonus:
+1. Display the price formatted as a currency (with two decimal points and a dollar sign beforehand).